rlavila8713/bitKard/README.md

 # bitKard
-An prototype android application to store bitKard Contacts
+A prototype android application to store bitKard Contacts